All Episodes

 It could have been our JFK.

-Barney Frank, in a letter to the CEOs of both companies, Barney Frank, chairman of the uh House Financial Services Committee, and Anthony uh Wiener warned that a 70% sales threshold may be too onerous, could lead condo buyers to shun new developments according to the paper.
+Barney Frank, in a letter to the CEOs of both companies, Barney Frank, chairman of the House Financial Services Committee, and Anthony Weiner warned that a 70% sales threshold may be too onerous, could lead condo buyers to shun new developments, according to the paper.

-And then all the while, Barney Frank and the boys and Chris Dodd denying they had anything to do with the existing problem.
+And then all the while, Barney Frank and Du Bois and Chris Dodd denying they had anything to do with the existing problem.

-We are uh we're just we're just here commenting amongst ourselves, ladies and gentlemen, and when he's Republican guys, I mean, nobody caught him.
+We are just here commenting amongst ourselves, ladies and gentlemen, that when these Republican guys, I mean, nobody caught him.

 He came back.

-I yeah, I was screwing off, literally, south of the border.
+Yeah, I was screwing off literally south of the border.

-Girl from Epaneman comes back and admits it, no wife standing there.
+Girl from Eponyma comes back and admits it.

-John Enson last week, or whatever it was, Senator from uh from uh he said his wife wasn't standing there.
+John Ensign last week or whenever it was, senator from, he said, and his wife wasn't standing there.

-But when he's Democrats go up there, their wives are dutifully in a blue dress.
+But when these Democrats go up there, their wives were dutifully in a blue dress room where Elliot Spitzer and his wife Silda was there.

 I don't even know where to begin.

-I'm uh feeling pretty uh biased in so many ways on this.
+I'm feeling pretty biased in so many ways on this.

-You know, I guess we should just try and stick to the uh uh reason why we're covering this and not get a little derailed, but uh put this into perspective.
+You know, I guess we should just try and stick to the reason why we're covering this and not get a little derailed.

-You know, governor cheats on his wife, lies to his staff, leaves his state uh, you know, in the lurch with no constitut contingency plans.
+But put this into perspective, you know, governor cheats on his wife, lies to his staff, leaves his state, you know, in the lurch with no contingency plans.

 It's named Bill Clinton.